 Water current: Endlers should not be subjected to strong water currents.

 Increase pH & water hardness: Livebearers prefer higher PH & harder water.
 In fact, if you notice listlessness or disinterest in food, it's likely pH and water hardness (dissolved minerals) are too low.
 Strive to keep tank water in the “hard” range as per standard water parameters tests.
 A helpful remedy for low PH is to keep a small bag of crushed coral in the filter.
 Also, adding "wonder shells" to the tank helps maintain pH and adds essential dissolved minerals.
+Wonder Shells are available for purchase on the Order page.

 Salt: In their native Venezuelan coastal lagoons, Endlers were often exposed to salt water from the nearby sea, so evolved to tolerate and even thrive in salt water environments.
 In fact, there have been reports they can withstand salinity levels up to 150% of normal seawater.
 And they can breed in both fresh water and marine conditions.
 If you decide to add salt, a good baseline is 1 tablespoon per 5 US gallons.
 You should ensure other fish and plants in the tank can handle this as well.